What does healthy eating during pregnancy mean? And what benefits can it have?

-You have probably heard that there are several foods that you should avoid during pregnancy, since they may harm the fetus.
-You can find that list below.
+You have probably heard that there are several foods that you should avoid during pregnancy since they may harm the fetus.

-But in addition to avoiding certain foods, research is teaching us more and more about how we can also adjust our diet to promote the future health of our offspring.
+But in addition to avoiding certain foods, research is teaching us more and more about how we can adjust our diet to promote the future health of our baby-to-be.

-Healthy eating during pregnancy can reduce the risk of several diseases (including heart disease and diabetes) for your child in the future.
+Eating the right foods and in the right amounts during pregnancy can reduce the risk of several diseases (including heart disease and diabetes), not just for you but also for your child in the future.

-Below you’ll find guidelines on what to eat, why and what foods to avoid during pregnancy.
+Here, you’ll find detailed guidelines on what to eat, why, and what foods to avoid during pregnancy.

 Guidelines For Healthy Eating During Pregnancy